 Above is a SERP snapshot from Google for one of my top impression and click terms.
 I chose this picture to show that while I am ranking on page one, I am in the middle of the page here.
 Regarding what I can control, I believe that my title tag and meta name description could even be better.
 What can I do to make this organic SERP listing stand out more for myself?
 I probably won’t be able to rank first for this against Bing, but I should have something that pops and grabs the user like some of the listings already.
 Before I can start coming up with new titles, I am going to gather some historical data from Google and Bing.

 Google Search Console Data

-Another step you should take is using an API connection to pull all the queries that are associated to the landing page.
+Another step you should take is using an API connection to pull all the queries that are associated with the landing page.
 If you have not been doing this for a while, I would recommend getting as much data as possible to conduct this test.
-Moz wrote a great guide on How to Get the Data You Need from Google’s Search Analytics API.
-The reason you want to check out this guide is that it will show how to pull of all of your Google Search Console queries that are associated to the landing page.
-The process is very simple, so you can collect a data base and had even more than 90 days of data.
+Moz wrote an excellent guide on How to Get the Data You Need from Google’s Search Analytics API.
+The reason you want to check out this guide is that it will show how to pull all of your Google Search Console queries that are associated to the landing page.
+The process is straightforward, so you can collect a database and had even more than 90 days of data.

 I took a historical snapshot of the last 90 days to get an idea how this page has done overall.
 As you can see, I have some results to work with.
-The big metrics for myself to focus on are the average click-through rate for the last 90 days.
+The important metrics for myself to focus on are the average click-through rate for the last 90 days.
 Here is a snapshot of the keywords that are shown in Google Search Console.
-As you can see, the data is sampled and won’t hit the metrics above, but it gives myself a baseline to track the page overall and see if certain keywords are receiving a higher (or lower) click through rate after I make the change.
+As you can see, the data is sampled and won’t hit the metrics above, but it gives myself a baseline to track the page overall and see if specific keywords are receiving a higher (or lower) click-through rate after I make the change.